The Cold War (1945-91)

 Harrison, Hope.
 George Washington University.
 Library of Congress Panel, March 5, 2003.

 Hitchcock, William I. The Struggle for Europe: The Turbulent History of a Divided Continent (Doubleday), 513p.
 This is a thought provoking, well researched book.
-He has gained access to never before used Soviet archives.
+The author has gained access to never before used Soviet archives.
 We do not agree with all of his conclusions.
-The author in many instances, for example, tends to explain Soviet actions as response to American policies rather than the inherent nature of brutal regime.
+The author in many instances, for example, tends to explain Soviet actions as response to American policies rather than the inherent nature of a brutal, expantionist regime.

 Hudson, G.F.
 The Hard and Bitter Peace: World Politics Since 1945 (Praeger: New York, 1967), 319p.